contentstack/contentstack-ios-persistence/README.md

 [![Contentstack](https://www.contentstack.com/docs/static/images/contentstack.png)](https://www.contentstack.com/)

-## iOS SDK for Contentstack Persistence
+# Contentstack iOS Persistence Library

-Contentstack is a headless CMS with an API-first approach.
-It is a CMS that developers can use to build powerful cross-platform applications in their favorite languages.
-Build your application frontend, and Contentstack will take care of the rest.
-[Read More](https://www.contentstack.com/).

-Contentstack provides iOS Persistence SDK to build application on top of iOS.
-Given below is the detailed guide and helpful resources to get started with our iOS SDK.
+Contentstack provides [iOS Persistence Library](https://www.contentstack.com/docs/guide/synchronization/using-realm-persistence-library-with-ios-sync-sdk) that lets your application store data on the device's local storage.
+This helps you build apps that can work offline too.
+Given below is a detailed guide and helpful resources to get started with our iOS Persistence Library.

-The [Persistence Library](https://www.contentstack.com/docs/guide/synchronization/using-realm-persistence-library-with-ios-sync-sdk) lets you store data on the device’s local storage, helping you create apps that can work offline too.
-Perform the steps given below to use the app.

-### Prerequisite
+## Prerequisites

-Latest Xcode and Mac OS X
+- Latest Xcode and Mac OS X

-### Setup and Installation
+## Setup and Initialize library

+You can use the iOS Persistence Library with CoreData and Realm databases.
+Let's understand how to set these up for your project.

+### For CoreData
-To use this SDK on iOS platform, you will have to install the SDK according to the steps given below.
-Current SDK support CoreData and Realm support.
+To set up this library for CoreData, follow the steps given below.

-If you are using CoreData as your database to store data following is way to use ContentstackPersistenceCoreData:
-##### CocoaPods
+#### Setup using CocoaPods
 1. Add the following line to your Podfile:
 ```
 pod 'ContentstackPersistenceCoreData'
 ```
-2. Run pod install, and you should now have the latest Contentstack release.
+2. Run pod install, and you should now have the latest version of the library.

-##### Import Header/Module
+#### Import header/module

 ```sh
 #import <ContentstackPersistenceCoreData/ContentstackPersistenceCoreData.h>;